Wedgwood Elementary Cedars

 1. Print and distribute this pamphlet (color or b&w) to 5 people you know in Seattle, or place it in a local shop or venue you love.

-2. Forward this email to like-minded friends who love our climate and trees but don’t know our urban forest is at risk, and let them know to join our newsletter here.
+2. Subscribe to our newsletter, and forward it to like-minded friends who love our climate and trees but don’t know our urban forest is at risk.

 Thank you Alan Berner for the photos.